Schedule and News

 I am primarily interested in mathematical biology, asymptotic methods, and combining analytics with numerics to arrive at system solutions.
 Below are brief descriptions of my current and recent research.
-(COMING SOON--Click the headers for more details on each project.)
+(Click the headers for more details on each project.)

 - Cancer Cell Lineage

 My current research focuses on the development of a cancer lineage model including the effect of radiation-induced cellular de-differentiation.
 A coupled ODE population model is used to track stem, committed progenitor, and differentiation cells both with and without applied radiation, and the role of various internal feedbacks is under investigation.

 - Glucose-Insulin Dynamics

 I am also currently analyzing glucose-insulin dynamics via analytic solution to the Bergman-Cobelli minimal model.
 With the use of an expanded intermediary function, we have developed a constrained minimizing algorithm to fit patient-specific parameters for diabetes prediction.
 We are now testing this analytic-numeric approach on clinical data.

 - Active Hearing